 10 – GET CREATIVE WITH YOUR WARDROBE

-I like to shop as much as the next girl, but it is a luxury you need to sacrifice or limit when you’re saving hard for travel. $5 t-shirts became my go-to – buy a few different colours and mix and match with skinny jeans, scarves and necklaces – it’s all about the accessorising.
+I like to shop as much as the next girl, but it is a luxury you need to sacrifice or limit when you’re saving hard for travel.
+Focus on building a wardrobe of simple pieces in neutral colours that you can mix and match easily and dress up with a scarf or necklace.
 If you style it the right way, you can have a really nice looking outfit that doesn’t cost a heap but looks like it could!
 If you love your shopping and aren’t ready to give it up, get your extra retail job on Sundays and take advantage of your discount – you may only work five hours a week there but get 30-50% off!

 11 – STAY IN